swaldman/logadapter-scala/README.md

 ```

 > [!NOTE]
-> `scribe` brings in filename and line number information by default, so `logDebug` may be less useful with that backend.
+> Some backends (e.g. `scribe`) bring in filename and line number information by default. `logDebug` may be less useful with these backends.

 Sometime for debugging purposes, you want to quickly have the value of an expression
 logged.
 For that, there is the `logEval` method, or just `apply` your level: